MicrosoftDocs/dynamics-365-customer-engagement/ce/linkedin/view-sales-navigator-forms.md

 # View Sales Navigator controls on forms

-To use the [!INCLUDE[pn-linkedin](../includes/pn-linkedin.md)] Sales Navigator controls, you need be a [LinkedIn Sales Navigator Seat Holder](https://www.linkedin.com/help/sales-navigator/answer/50233/adding-or-removing-seat-holders-in-sales-navigator) and [a customizer needs to add them to the form](add-sales-navigator-controls-forms.md).
+To use the [!INCLUDE[pn-linkedin](../includes/pn-linkedin.md)] Sales Navigator controls, you need be a [LinkedIn Sales Navigator Seat Holder](https://www.linkedin.com/help/sales-navigator/answer/50233/adding-or-removing-seat-holders-in-sales-navigator) and [a customizer needs to add them to a form](add-sales-navigator-controls-forms.md).

 ## View controls on the form